 Normally, police would want to reunite you with your parents, because legally, it is a parents right to determine their underage child's whereabouts.
-If the police assumes that you are out and about without your parents' knowledge, they can detain you to bring you to either the youth welfare office or your parents (so called "custodial care", specified in § 35, section 2, Police Law NRW).
+If the police assumes that you are out and about without your parents' knowledge, they can detain you to bring you to either the youth welfare office or your parents (so called "custodial care", specified in § 204 Abs.
+2 LVwG S-H; § 13 Abs.
+2 SOG HH oder § 18 Abs.
+3 NPOG)).
 Most likely they will try it at your parents' first.
 If you carry a permission slip signed by your parents that allows you to participate in the protests, you can avoid being detained by the police.
 So, in case you are on more or less good terms with your parents, it could be really helpful to your cause to ask them to sign a slip similar to the following.
 All your legal guardians have to sign!

-I hereby allow my child (NAME) to participate in the protests in the Rhenish Lignite Mining Area from the XX/XX/20XX to the XX/XX/201XX.
+I hereby allow my child (NAME) to participate in the protests in the Action from the $XX/XX/20XX$ to the $XX/XX/201XX$.
 In case my child is being detained (GERMAN: Ingewahrsamnahme/Freiheitsentzug) I allow for my child to go back or be brought back to the camp.
-Authorisation (German: Vollmacht) I/we hereby authorise Mrs/Mr/person: Address: to receive my/our child: Name, address, date of birth from the authorities and take care of the child in case my/our child is being detained or arrested in the time between XX/XX/20XX and XX/XX/20XX. signature(s)
+Authorisation (German: Vollmacht) I/we hereby authorise Mrs/Mr/person: Address: to receive my/our child: Name, address, date of birth from the authorities and take care of the child in case my/our child is being detained or arrested in the time between $XX/XX/20XX$ and $XX/XX/20XX$. signature(s)